apache/sling-org-apache-sling-graphql-core/README.md

 Server-side queries are implemented as a Sling Script Engine.

-The current version uses the [graphql-java](https://github.com/graphql-java/graphql-java) library, which is exposed by the `org.apache.sling.graphql.api.graphqljava` interfaces.
-We might later remove this dependency by creating a facade that abstracts these things, if needed.
+The current version uses the [graphql-java](https://github.com/graphql-java/graphql-java) library but that's only used internally.
+The corresponding OSGi bundles must be active in your Sling instance but there's no need to use their APIs directly.

-The [GraphQL sample website](https://github.com/apache/sling-samples/tree/master/org.apache.sling.graphql.samples.website) provides usage examples.
+The [GraphQL sample website](https://github.com/apache/sling-samples/tree/master/org.apache.sling.graphql.samples.website) provides usage examples and demonstrates using GraphQL queries (and Handlebars templates) on both the server and client sides.

 ## Supported GraphQL endpoint styles